ricardojoserf/instagram-followers-bot/README.md

 **NOTE**: Fill "whitelist.txt" file with the accounts you will never want to unfollow

 **Unfollow all the users:**
 ```
 python main.py -u USERNAME -p PASSWORD -o unfollow-all
 ```
+**NOTE**: Fill "whitelist.txt" file with the accounts you will never want to unfollow

 ---------------------